kublaj/docs-7/docs.md

 </simpla-block>
 ```

-You can infinitely nest simpla-blocks to create complex schemas.
+You can infinitely nest simpla-blocks to create hierarchies.
 Their SID acts the same as other elements, scoped to their parent block.

 ## Global data